preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 + The page has no sub pages.
 + No variations are created for the page.
++ The page has been punlished at least once.

 When it is possible to create a draft when deleting, the following option is available: